minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

 ### 6.2.
 Data-Logic Unit Test
 * The purpose of this second test is used to test the connection between Database and Logic tier.
 The main activity of this test is to test the store procedures again but from the Logic Tier.
-In this test, we use the SQLStatement method which is declared at 5.2. to create scenario and call the store procedure.
+In this test, we use Junit for automatic testing and the SQLStatement method which is declared at 5.2. to create scenario and call the store procedure.
 Furthermore, most of data in this test is resused from Store Procedures Test.

 Test Case ID | Test Scenario | Test Data | Expected Results | Actual Results | Pass/Fail
 ------------ | ------------- | --------- | ---------------- | -------------- | ---------